ebigelow/probmods-pyro/README.md

 - [ ] Sequential Monte Carlo (SMC)
 - [ ] `'optimize'` (with SGD, Adam, ...)
 - [ ] Use `HashingMarginal` and `viz_marginals` for functions that don't return `torch.Tensor` - needed for Ch.
 10
+- [ ] reflectance/illumination example in ch 5 is slow

 ### `src/webppl.py`
 - [ ] `marginalize`  (ch 6)